rockballslab/vps-secure/README.md

 ## What this script does NOT do

 - **No application deployment** (n8n, WordPress, etc).
 The script sets up a hardened infrastructure.
 Once the script runs, your server is a fortress ready to host your services.
-You install your apps — they'll automatically benefit from the system's protection (Firewall, CrowdSec, etc.).
+You install your apps — they will automatically benefit from the system's protection (Firewall, CrowdSec, etc.).

 - **No HTTPS management** for your future sites.
-The script doesn't guess your domain names.
-To put your own sites on HTTPS, you'll need to install a Reverse Proxy (such as Caddy, Nginx Proxy Manager, or Traefik).
+The script does not guess your domain names.
+To put your own sites on HTTPS, you will need to install a Reverse Proxy (such as Caddy, Nginx Proxy Manager, or Traefik).

 > Note: If you choose the Dashboard option, HTTPS is managed automatically with a Caddy Reverse Proxy.

 ---

 ## Useful commands after installation

+### Diagnostics

 ```bash
 # Full installation check (12 checks)